wp-plugins/uptime-robot/readme.txt

 === Uptime Robot ===
 Contributors: scottnelle
-Tags: uptime, monitoring
+Tags: uptime, monitoring, server
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 0.1.0
+Stable tag: 0.1.1
 License: GPLv2 or later

 A dashboard widget for monitoring your uptimerobot.com log messages

 == Description ==

 Uptime Robot uses the uptimerobot.com API to display log messages relating to a site's uptime.
+You must have a free uptimerobot.com account to get any use from this plugin.

 == Installation ==